Meet Our Current Fall Teachers

 Kathleen Smith, JD, is an experienced educator and attorney.
 She is an associate professor at Chestnut Hill College and has received numerous awards recognizing her contributions to legal education, jurisprudence, civic engagement and public service.

-RowZone Staff will teach The Rowzone Fitness workout, a perfect combination of cardio, strength, and technical rowing training with the use of Concept2 rowing machines.
+RowZone Staff The Rowzone Fitness workout is a perfect combination of cardio, strength, and technical rowing training with the use of Concept2 rowing machines.
 We add in body toning exercises.
 Our upbeat classes are taught by rowers, rowing enthusiasts and trainers, suit all levels and ages, and will challenge your mind and body while giving you a work out that you will never forget.

 Muyiwa Togun is the Founder and CEO of Roy Urban Kollection (RUK), an African textile, art and fashion manufacturer and brand.
-He is a self-made artist, textile and fashion designer, pulling inspiration from his Yoruba roots and his lived experience as a Nigerian youth navigating poverty, systematic oppression, and assimilation into a new culture as a recently immigrated resident to the United States.
+He is an artist, textile and fashion designer, pulling inspiration from his Yoruba roots and his lived experience as a Nigerian youth assimilating into a new culture as a recently immigrated resident to the United States.

 Nicki Toizer was the Technical Director at MALT for ten years.
 She has loved photography for more than 25 years and enjoys teaching others how to use their cameras.

-Hildy Tow is The Robert L. McNeil, Jr. Curator of Education at the Woodmere Art Museum.
+Hildy Tow is the Curator of Education at Woodmere Art Museum.

 Tim Wetzel is a 2nd degree Black Belt in Kenpo karate with a passion for stick training.
 He is currently the head instructor at Action Karate Mt.
 Airy.